nesaboz/pyexcel/docs/source/quickstart.rst

    >>> import os
    >>> os.unlink("your_file.xls")

-Suppose you have a csv, xls, xlsx file as the following:
+Suppose you have a xls file as the following:

 .. pyexcel-table::